 The Laboratory work is awarded 1.5 credits.
-The grade on the Laboratory work is Pass/Fail.
-To be awarded the grade pass the student needs to participate in the laboratory session, the feedback seminar and file an individual laboratory report before the deadline.
+Written exam 4.5 To be awarded the grade pass the student need feedback seminar and file an individual laboratory report before the deadline.

 Student recitations

 To be allowed to attend the written exam the student has to acquire at least 20 crosses during the 6 student recitations.